Jelly-RDF/pyjelly/docs/external-integration.md

 ## NetworkX

 NetworkX is a Python package that represents networks as graphs and allows for their creation, manipulation, and analysis.
-Due to its seamless integration with RDFLib and pyjelly via its conversion utilities, you can easily integrate these libraries for graph analysis task.
+Due to its conversion utilities, it integrates seamlessly with RDFLib and pyjelly, so you can easily integrate these libraries.

 Install the following libraries: